iamgio/pikt/README.md

 Available types:
   - `rgb`: prints each pixel as a square with its RGB color.
   Not all terminals support this;
-  - `eight`: prints each pixel as a square with its color approximated to the closest 8-bit (256) color.
+  - `a256`: prints each pixel as a square with its color approximated to the closest 8-bit (256) color.
   - `box`: prints each pixel in an ASCII box with its hex code inside.